top of page

 At Minneapolis Decks, based in Minneapolis, Minnesota, we help homeowners in Minnetonka understand what’s happening with their deck and what steps make the most sense moving forward.

-It’s your deck’s way of telling you that something below the surface has shifted.
-With the right guidance and timely action, most issues can be handled before they turn into major structural problems.
+A deck post pushing up isn’t something to panic about, but it is something to pay attention to.
+It’s your deck’s way of signaling that something below the surface has shifted.
+With the right guidance and timely action, most issues can be handled before they escalate into major structural problems.

 If your deck doesn’t feel quite right, trust that instinct.
 It’s always better to check early and keep your outdoor space safe, stable, and ready to enjoy.